isa-group/ppinot4py/README.md

         self.first = first
 ```

-With this measure type, you will be able to obtain a specific value of your event log for each ID.

-Example: For a certain dataset and the following condition:
+Example: For a certain event log and the following condition:

 ``` python
 countState = DataObjectState("org:group == 'V5 3rd'")